GeorgeRudolf/gbscsi/README.md

 the board got respun after just one day.
 And then again because of a miswired trace.
 Nice job, George.

 It's free.
 Do whatever the hell you want with it.
 Just keep attribution.
-Unfortunately the actual design files are in proprietary format, but I may redo it in KiCad someday.
-If that ever happens, I'll push it here.

 Included is a somewhat workable STEP file you can use for modeling an enclosure.